 This definition applies only when code selection is based on time and not MDM.

-10. When coding by time, is the day of encounter by calendar date or 24-hour period?
+9. When coding based on time, is the day of encounter the considered the actual calendar date or a 24-hour period?

-11. How is time counted under the CPT E/M code and guideline changes for 2021?
+10. How is time measured in the CPT E/M code and guideline changes for 2021?

 Except for code 99211, per AMA, beginning with CPT changes 2021, time alone may be used to select the appropriate code level for the office or other outpatient E/M service codes (99202-99205, 99212- 99215).